complexlogic/flex-launcher/extra/docs/configuration.md

 Default: Truncate

 #### TitlePadding
-Defines the space between the icon and its title, in pixels
+Defines the vertical spacing between an icon and its title, in pixels.

 Default: 20

 #### HighlightColor
 Defines the color of the highlight cursor.
-Specified in 32 bit RGBA HEX format.

-Default: FFFFFF40 (White with 25% Opacity)
+Default: FFFFFF (White)

 #### HighlightOpacity
-When present, this setting overrides the alpha bits of ```HighlightColor```.
+Defines the opacity of the highlight cursor.
 Must be a percent value.

+Default: 25%

 #### HighlightCornerRadius
 Defines the corner radius of the highlight cursor, in pixels.
 A value of 0 will yield a plain rectangle.
 Increasing the value will yield a rounded rectangle with increasingly round corners.